-At Acoustic Data, we take our responsibility to the Planet seriously and our Green philosophy is proudly applied from manufacture through to deployment in order to reduce our use of single-use plastics and CO2 footprint.
+At Acoustic Data, we take our responsibility to the Planet seriously, and our Green philosophy is proudly applied from manufacture through to deployment to reduce our use of single-use plastics and CO2 footprint.

-We start with simple measures such as requesting our suppliers to wrap our inwards parts in biodegradable waxed paper, and similarly we have a no single use plastics packaging philosophy; our outbound packages being made of wood and cardboard.
+We start with simple measures such as requesting our suppliers to wrap our inwards parts in biodegradable waxed paper, and similarly, we have a no single-use plastics packaging philosophy; our outbound packages are made of wood and cardboard.

-Our SonicGauge™ equipment is ultra-energy efficient and can be deployed over very long periods in wells without intervention, our battery power solutions being extremely small in comparison with our competitors, producing several years of performance from just 4 C cells.
-Similarly, our Barracuda™ ElectroSET™ is powered by a small stack of rechargeable C cells.
-Less cells, less waste coupled with responsible disposal yielding less pollution.
+Our SonicGauge™ equipment is ultra-energy efficient and can be deployed over long periods in wells without intervention.
+Our battery-powered solutions are extremely small compared with our competitors, producing several years of performance from just four cells.
+Similarly, our Barracuda™ ElectroSET™ is powered by a small stack of rechargeable batteries.
+Fewer cells, less waste coupled with responsible disposal yielding less pollution.

 CARBON EMISSIONS REPORT

-This report was commissioned to demonstrate that Acoustic Data’s SonicGauge System has a significantly smaller GHG-footprint than its competitors, and thereby assists operators to reduce their GHG emissions.
+This report was commissioned to demonstrate that Acoustic Data’s SonicGauge System has a significantly smaller GHG footprint than its competitors and thereby assists operators in reducing their GHG emissions.
 The analysis calculates the effective GHG emissions of three downhole pressure monitoring systems over a 7-year period in a typical 2000m onshore oil well.
 Calculations consider manpower, logistics and operational requirements from manufacture to disposal.

 Based on the data gathered from discussion and the review of commonly used oil and gas technologies — represented in the graph below — calculations were carried out modelling a 7-year production monitoring period, yielding the following summations from the process: